 Why should we begrudge CEOs their soaring pay packages?
 Because they are coming out of our pockets.
 First, the CEOs profit from us as customers — and not always honestly.
-Second, we subsidize their executives’ salaries with our tax dollars because bonuses are tax-deductible.
-And third, compensation in the form of stock-based pay encourages CEOs to take excessive risks to boost share prices, risking a financial crisis and taxpayer bailout.
+Second, we subsidize their executives’ salaries with our tax dollars because bonuses are tax-deductible, third, compensation in the form of stock-based pay encourages CEOs to take excessive risks to boost share prices, risking a financial crisis and taxpayer bailout.

-There are two promising measures to rein in executive pay on Wall Street: the first is legislation to end the tax subsidy corporations get from the rest of us when they pay sky-high bonuses, and the second is a provision from Dodd-Frank that requires corporations to publicly-disclose the ratio between the salaries of their CEOs and their employees, and the third and newest is the “Tax Excessive CEO Pay Act, which raises the corporate tax rate on companies based on the size of the gap between the CEOs and the median worker pay.
+There are three promising measures we support to rein in executive pay on Wall Street: the first is legislation to end the tax subsidy corporations get from the rest of us when they pay sky-high bonuses, and the second is a provision from Dodd-Frank that requires corporations to publicly-disclose the ratio between the salaries of their CEOs and their employees, and the third and newest is the “Tax Excessive CEO Pay Act, which raises the corporate tax rate on companies based on the size of the gap between the CEOs and the median worker pay.